Argmaster/pygerber/docs/gerber/introspection/0_usage.md

 Since release 2.2.0 PyGerber offers interface designed for Gerber code introspection based on `Parser2` class and
 [visitor pattern](https://refactoring.guru/design-patterns/visitor).
-API is build around `IHooks` class from `pygerber.gerberx3.parser2.ihooks` module and descendant classes passed to `Parser2` class. `Parser2` visits all tokens in Gerber AST created by `Tokenizer` and invokes particular hooks from provided hooks class. `IHooks` itself doesn't implement any Gerber specific behaviors.
+API is build around `Parser2HooksBase` class from `pygerber.gerberx3.parser2.ihooks` module and descendant classes passed to `Parser2` class. `Parser2` visits all tokens in Gerber AST created by `Tokenizer` and invokes particular hooks from provided hooks class. `Parser2HooksBase` itself doesn't implement any Gerber specific behaviors.
 It is just a collection of classes with empty hook methods which can be used to implement behaviors explained in [The Gerber Format Specification](https://www.ucamco.com/files/downloads/file_en/456/gerber-layer-format-specification-revision-2023-08_en.pdf#page=71).
 PyGerber provides such implementation in form of `Parser2Hooks` class, available in `pygerber.gerberx3.parser2.parser2` module.